OsherElhadad/WhatsAppRating/README.md

 ## Delete Page

-* This page allows you to delete an existing rating.
+* This page allows you to delete an existing rating http://localhost:5266/Ratings/Delete/{Id}.
 * It shows it's details and has a delete button that delete this rating.
 * Has a link back to index page.

 ## Details Page

-* This page shows an existing rating.
+* This page shows an existing rating http://localhost:5266/Ratings/Details/{Id}.
 * The Nickname and rating fields are requierd and the Descriprion is optional.
 * Has a link back to index page.
 * Has a link to edit page.